-If you live a rural lifestyle, knowing how to dry firewood is pretty important.
+If you live a rural lifestyle, knowing how to dry your firewood is crucial.
+Beyond that, knowing how to determine the ideal moisture content for firewood is pretty important.
 Why?
-For starters, to use as fuel for stoves, fireplaces or fire pits.
+If your firewood is too moist, it won’t burn correctly.
 So, get it right this season, with advice from firewood expert, Mike Morgan—straight from the Outdoors with the Morgans YouTuber’s Western Pennsylvania homestead!

 Mike’s property is filled with trees, namely black cherry (a.k.a., wild cherry) trees.
 They tend to be quite a bit taller than chokecherry trees, another common PA species.
 Mike cuts and dries his own firewood.
 Here’s how he goes about it.

 Firewood explains Mike, contains stored energy.
 When wood is dry, it burns efficiently and that stored energy turns into heat.
 Heat that, for instance, can help warm your house.
 Conversely, wet wood burns less efficiently.
 It produces less heat, but more smoke and creosote build-up in your chimney.
 Oh yeah, and it’s also much harder to light than its dry counterpart.

 Deciding how long to dry firewood depends on how much moisture it contains.
 Trees that are considered “green” contain a lot of moisture.
 Mike points to a tree that was cut down about two weeks prior.
 “It’s a green tree and what I mean by green is that it has a lot of moisture in it.
 As a matter of fact about half of this tree’s weight is water,” he explains.
 Mike splits a piece of newly cut wood open and uses a moisture meter to measure its moisture content.
 This particular piece of wood measures at 26.8% moisture, which means it’s not ready to burn.
 Mike pulls out another piece of wood that’s been cut and stacked for about four months.
 Its moisture level reads at 13.5%, which means it’s prime for burning.